yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

         queries.
 There is a potential risk that when querying for code="2044" that also an entity with code="20440" is returned.
         Another example is code="2043" and code="2043\[6-9\]" which are all Projected CRSs.
-(It was tested in v3 on 2022-06-20 that this worked properly for the CRS Catalog endpoints and no incorrect entities were returned).
+It was tested in v3 on 2022-06-20 that this worked properly for the CRS Catalog endpoints and no incorrect entities were returned.
-    -   CRS reference data are fundamental, but do reference Unit of Measure.
+    -   CRS reference data are fundamental entities, but they do reference Unit of Measure.
-        It was noted that querying for unit of measure using record id may have an issue.
+        In R3.M13 querying for unit of measure using record id may have an issue.
-        There are record id like reference-data\--UnitOfMeasure:ft: and reference-data\--UnitOfMeasure:ft%5BUS%5D: ("ft\[US\]" for US
+        There are record id like reference-data\--UnitOfMeasure:ft: and reference-data\--UnitOfMeasure:ft%5BUS%5D: ("ft\[US\]" for the US
         survey foot).
 The query needs to be on exact match.

 -   When ingesting data into OSDU, the original coordinates are used, and **data must be associated with a transformation to WGS 84**.